 - Always be kind and gentle with yourself – be a friend to yourself.

 The Main Take Away

-A certain amount of stress is beneficial to progress and for kicking life's goals, but excessive amounts of stress over the long term can take you out.
+A certain amount of stress is beneficial to progress and for helping you move towards your projects and goals, however, excess stress over the long term can take you out.

 The secret to managing stress is to practice a self care and self aware approach, where you become more conscious of the triggers that cause you stress, so that you can better manage your response to these triggers.

-Now more than ever, a proactive approach is needed for managing stress because of the plethora of harmful stimulus in our environment.
-These toxic triggers can easily derail us from continuing to be the best and brightest versions of ourselves if we don't step in.
+Now more than ever, a proactive approach is needed for managing stress because of the sheer volume of stimulus that surrounds our environment that can make breaking the cycle of stress more difficult.

 Tolman Self Care.